Kubernetes

 Default:esthesis-system

-The password of the esthesis system user.
+The password for the system-level user.

 Default:esthesis-system